 This is an area of active thought and and evolution for me as I figure out better ways to do things.
 Ultimately, any way of approaching the teaching of piano that implements the core principles discussed in my other posts and makes sense to the student will probably work great.

 Position.
 They should be sitting far enough away that their elbows aren't stuck in their sides, which will limit movement when they start playing songs that use more of the keyboard.
-And the bench should be low enough that their elbows are a little lower than the level of the keyboard.
+And the bench should be low enough that their forearms are approximately level with the ground.
 Most kids end up sitting too high.
 And they should sit up straight with good posture.
 Really, the key aspect of this is comfort combined with an active position so they're ready to exert some energy practicing.
 Teach them to get in the right position very first every time they sit down to play the piano.

 Technique.
 There are layers and layers of technique that become more important when they are playing higher-level music.
 For example, should you play with fingers curved or fingers flat?
-Well, it depends on the type of playing you're doing.
-Students can start to learn those different techniques when the level of music they're playing starts to require them (not until they're playing at least at an intermediate level I'd say).
+It depends on the type of playing you're doing.
+Students can start to learn those different non-foundational techniques when the level of music they're playing starts to require them (not until they're playing at least at an intermediate level I'd say).
 And, at that time, they can read whole books about it.
 A good starting reference book is Fundamentals of Piano Practice by Chang.
 It's a free PDF if you Google it.
 Forewarning, not everything he says in it is true, so it shouldn't be the only reference.
-Having said all of that, there are two super important playing techniques students should learn from the start because these will apply to all piano playing they do.
+Having said all of that, there are a few important playing techniques students should learn from the start because these will apply to all piano playing they do.
 First, they need to keep all their muscles (finger muscles, hand muscles, wrist muscles, arm muscles, . . .) as relaxed as possible and in neutral/comfortable positions.
 Stress in muscles at any time (either from straining muscles or from unnatural positions) in their playing will worsen their playing, and it's never necessary, even when they're playing loud or fast.
 Second, they need to have what I call "strong fingertips."
 Their fingertips should not bend backwards when they press down the keys (i.e., the DIP joints should remain flexed).
 This is because those lazy fingertips bending backwards kill a lot of the control they have over how far and fast they're pushing the keys down.
 Help them learn this one by playing one finger many times in a row with a nice strong fingertip, then move on to the next finger.
 Third, avoid unnecessary hand movements.
 Economy of motion will enable them to play cleaner all the time.
 Fourth, use forearm and wrist movements to take some of the load off the finger muscles.
 For example, slightly rotating (supinating) the wrist when playing a scale from thumb to pinky, and using a forearm up-down movement when playing staccato.
 These are the major technique things to train them to do early on, and the rest can come as the repertoire demands (generally much later!).

 Intro to the keyboard.
 They first need to gain a good understanding of the structure of the keyboard (organized into octaves, find notes based on where they are in relation to the black key groupings, "twins" and "triplets") and be able to find any note by feel (no looking!) with either hand.
 I purposely teach the notes to them in random order so they don't ever rely on counting up from another note they already know.
 They should be able to immediately find a note purely based on their memorization of where it is in relation to the black keys.
 They cannot move on to any other skills until they have mastered this one.
 I also teach them right then what a sharp and flat are (semitone up/down from the index key, which means some sharps/flats are white keys!) so they know all the notes on the entire keyboard, and I'll test them with those just as much as the naturals.
 From there, it's nice to give them a few reference points, so I teach them to find Middle C, the G on the lowest line of the bass clef, and the F on the highest line of the treble clef.

 Hint about notes flashcards: Usually they come with the treble and bass clefs right there beside the note, but I find that students will integrate those clefs into their memorization of where the note is, which means they can't figure out which note they're looking at in actual music when it's not at the beginning of a line.
 So I used our paper cutter to cut off the left side of all our flashcards so they'll only be looking at the actual location on the grand staff to remember which notes are where.